 In my home area of Western Pennsylvania, I have and continue to hike through the Pennsylvania Natural areas in the Laurel Highlands.
 Along the way, every opportunity is taken to photograph landscapes, wildflowers, and wildlife.

 Pursuing water falls throughout the Tr-State area is a continued goal.
-The latest being the 21 water falls in the Ricketts Glen State Park, Eastern Pennsylvania.
+The latest being the 23 water falls in the Ricketts Glen State Park, Eastern Pennsylvania, and the Slippery Rock Gorge in W. Pennsylvania.

-In addition to Nature Photography, I am moving into a new area called macro photography emphasizing light.
+In addition to general Nature Photography, I am moving into a new area called macro photography emphasizing light.
+The results will be an up close and personal viewing of nature.